Academic Rules for PhD Programs

-Students who have not completed the dissertation within the University’s maximum time limit may apply for readmission, but must then complete all requirements for the PhD, including deposit of the dissertation, within one year.
+Students who have not completed the dissertation within the University’s maximum time limit may apply for readmission, but must then complete all requirements for the Ph.D., including deposit of the dissertation, within one year.
 In order to reapply, the student should have a complete draft of their dissertation that has been approved by their advisor.
-At that point, the student should meet with the graduate chair, who will then bring the student’s case before the graduate group for a vote.
-Should the vote support the student’s readmission, the graduate chair will present the case to the graduate dean, outlining the student’s outstanding requirements and a timetable for completing them.
+At that point, the student should meet with the Graduate Group Chair, who will then bring the student’s case before the Graduate Group for a vote.
+Should the vote support the student’s readmission, the Graduate Group Chair will present the case to the Graduate Dean, outlining the student’s outstanding requirements and a timetable for completing them.
 In some cases, the student may be asked to repeat the Candidacy Examination in order to demonstrate a satisfactory grasp of current scholarship in the field.
-The graduate dean then reviews the case, and if it is approved, writes a letter formally spelling out the arrangements, and the tuition and fees that the student will be expected to pay.
+The Graduate Dean then reviews the case, and if it is approved, writes a letter formally spelling out the arrangements, and the tuition and fees that the student will be expected to pay

 Communication (Revised June 2010)